cersonsky-lab/cbe710-notes/lecture_files/Lecture1B.md

 ## Entropy

-The second law of thermodynamics defines another state function called the **entropy**, $S$.
+The second law of thermodynamics defines another {term}`state function` called the **entropy**, $S$.
 Entropy is conceptually equivalent to the amount of uncertainty pertaining to any given macrostate (more on this later).
 The combined entropy of a system and its surroundings (*i.e.*, the